ComNets-Bremen/WUSN/README.md

 - reading from MoleNet node: 1200 Baud (don't change!!!)
 - reading from MoleNet simple Gateway: 115200 Baud
 - setting the RTC: 9600 Baud (could also be changed)

+### Data Format (simple Gateway)

+The app just listens for packets and print the payload with correct formatting The data format is as follows:

+    #[PACKETNUMBER][NODEID] 'D'YEAR/MONTH/DAY 't'HOUR:MINUTE 'W'VWCRAWVALUE 'T'TEMPRAWVALUE CHECKSUM SUCCESSINDICATOR   ['RX_RSSI:'VALUE] - 'ACK sent.'

+example:

+    #[2][2] D16/3/30 t15:36 W0468 T0594 68 1    [RX_RSSI:-28] - ACK sent.

+### Set the RTC time (Set_RTC)
+The program prints current time of RTC to serial port every second.
+The time can be changed by sending the new value using the serial line and terminate it with a carriage return.
+Possible commands are:

+- y : change the year, enter full year (e.g., 2016)
+- M : change the month
+- d : change the day
+- h : change the hour
+- m : change the minute
+- s : change the second
+- w : change the weekday (0: Monday, 1: Tuesday...)

+### Manually trigger a measurement

+Pull pin `Int1` at the RTC to ground.
+One tip is enough